wilsond-gds/notes-on-git/git.md

 * Create a branch and switch to it `git checkout -b branch-name`
 * Or longer form, `git branch branch-name`, `git checkout branch-name`

+## Staging commits

+Stage commits (get them ready to become part of the official repo) by doing `git add`. `git add --patch` will ask you which bits of a file you want to add.
+These bits are called `hunks`.

 ## Finished with branch, won't merge